brianzelip/css-propers/readme.md

 Single-declaration classes for each `<property>: <keyword value>` pair Single-declaration classes for each `<property>: <keyword value>` pair Single declaration classes for each

+Single-declaration classes for all possible <keyword> values and most <non-keyword> values.

+Take CSS with you from project to project instead of starting from scratch every project.